boriic/git222/README.md

-Project for job application for Mono
+Task for job application for Mono